 First, evaluate your savings goals.
 Then ask yourself, “When do I need this money?”
 A CD may be a good option if your answer is “not right away.”
 If you’ll need that money in the immediate future, however, a CD may not be in your best interest.

 Next, thoroughly evaluate the overall terms of the CD.
-We know it’s a lot to think about, so feel free to talk to a banker at a location closest to you, visit Time Deposits to learn more or give us a call at 800-895-2265.
+We know it’s a lot to think about, so feel free to talk to a banker at a location closest to you, visit our Certificates of Deposit page to learn more or give us a call at 800-895-2265.

 Now that you have a map in hand to help you navigate CDs, we hope your savings journey is smooth sailing ahead.